Migrant exploitation

 If you do not speak English, they can provide information in your language.

-When you call and you connect with their operator, say the language you speak.
-Stay on the line and they will get an interpreter to join the call.
+When you phone and you connect with their operator, say the language you speak.
+The operator will get an interpreter to join the call.
 Do not end the call while you are being connected.

-If you provided contact information, Employment New Zealand will get in touch with you and:
+If you provided contact information, Employment New Zealand will contact you to confirm the information you gave them.

 Employment New Zealand can give you advice and, where suitable, connect you with the support services you need for everyday life in New Zealand.

-Apply for the Migrant Exploitation Protection Work Visa (MEPV)
+Apply for a Migrant Exploitation Protection Work Visa (MEPV)

 We treat your application as high priority.
 It allows you to leave your current employer quickly while we investigate the exploitation.
 While on this visa, you can work for any employer anywhere in New Zealand.

-• You cannot apply for this visa if you hold a work visa that is not linked to an employer (such as a working holiday visa or a Post Study Work Visa).
+- You cannot be granted this visa if you hold a work visa that is not linked to an employer (such as a working holiday visa or a Post Study Work Visa).

 You do not have to pay fees or provide medical or police certificates when you apply.